ds-rants/ds-rants/posts/2025/2025_06_05_non-pessimization/non-pessimization.md

 > - "But Dr. Rants, how can I possibly know when should I do No. 1, 2?"
 > - "WRONG!
 No. 1 does not exist for you!
 For you, it's myth!
 Otherwise, you would not need to ask the question."
 >   It's plain simple really.
-If you're trying to do Optimization on a code that bad because you just did not understand the concept of non-pessimization, then you're back to the whack-job No. 3!
+>   If you're trying to do Optimization on a code that's bad because you just did not understand the concept of non-pessimization, then you're back to the whack-job No. 3!
 >   For you only one thing matters:
 >
 >   NON-PESSIMIZATION!"